-These are the best dumbbell arm exercises to build strength, muscle and definition in the upper body.
-Ultimately, building strength and muscle definition will give you “toned” arms.
+These are the best dumbbell arm exercises for women to build strength, muscle and definition in the upper body.
+If you want to tone your arms quickly, the best advice I can give you is to start focusing on lifting heavier weights.

-While the best bicep workouts, shoulder workouts and other isolation workouts are great, this efficientย dumbbell arm workoutย targets every upper body muscle group.
-It’s my go to arm workout when I’m short on time, but want to target the total upper body.
+While the best bicep workouts, shoulder workouts and other isolation workouts are great, this efficient dumbbell arm workout targets every upper-body muscle group.
+It’s my go-to arm workout when I’m short on time, but still want to crush my fitness goals.

 Targets: The triceps (back of the arm).
 This move also engages all the stabilizing muscles in the shoulders, core, glutes and lower back muscles.